 Cricket Club Insurance: check the small print!

-It can be tempting to just renew the existing policy without looking at the details.
+It can be tempting to just renew the existing insurance policy without looking at the details.
 Or perhaps go online hoping to find something cheaper, again not looking at the details.
 However when it comes to insurance, the devil is in the detail, as they say.

 If you are the lucky committee member responsible for the insurance here are a few things to think about and look out for: